 Fragrances interact with your natural and unique body scents, body temperature, and the oils in your skin.
 Not only does it mingle with your own personal and natural fragrance, but it breaks down in stages revealing top, mid and base notes progressively.

 In fact, sometimes the same cologne can smell slightly different on the same person at different times of the year or before versus after a shower.

 This chemistry is the basis for why I wouldn’t recommend spraying cologne on your clothes.
 Not only are you preventing it from mixing with your natural unique fragrance but it also won’t break down in that beautiful complex way.
-Applying colognes to your clothes is the best way to waste it plus some have also been known to damage fabrics.
+How to put on cologne the right way doesn’t involve applying it to your clothes.
+This is the best way to waste your scent, plus some have also been known to damage fabrics.